-Vernet-les-Bains is a French commune of 1,400 inhabitants, situated in the Pyrénées-Orientales department of Languedoc-Roussillon.
+Vernet-les-Bains is a commune of 1,400 inhabitants, situated in the Pyrénées-Orientales department of southern France.

-The village is also noted for its mountain race, the 'Championnat du Canigou' (held on the first Sunday in August), and for its 'Village Arboretum', the first of its kind in France.
+The village is also noted for its 'Village Arboretum', the first of its kind in France.

 The Pic du Canigou (or Canigó), which rises to an altitude of 2,785 metres, is the most easterly mountain summit in the Pyrenees chain of mountains.